Social media this, social media that. You’re probably feeling inundated with advice on social media these days.

-B2B or B2C, if your business doesn’t have an active, engaging, and relevant social media presence, you’ve probably heard by now that it should.
+B2B or B2C, if your business doesn’t have an active, engaging, and relevant social media presence, you need to build one.

 And maybe you’re trying.

-But if you’re here, you’re probably also fumbling—or know that you could do better.
-For many businesses that have that moment of enlightenment, the next step is to search for social media services.
+But since you’re reading this, you’re probably also fumbling—or at least know that you could be doing better.
+For many businesses that have that “Aha!” moment, the next step is to find relevant social media services.

 But here’s the truth: